Postman

 Mysterious Design:

 When shall we meet again.
 Two cows, or also a bull and a cow and a circle stamped out and arranged in the middle, filled with silver ink(?).
 Below Nr.
 1, 2, 3 imprinted (`Nr.’ and not ‘No.’).
 Printed in Germany.
 Another imprint reads ‘No. 3 Patent in all countries’.
 Address side shows a “Postal Card” imprint only.
 Mailed from Hanover, PA, USA to Belfast, Ireland in July 1906.
-Incomplete mechanical card?
-Any other suggestions? (coll.
+Incomplete mechanical card? (coll.
 D. Bailey)

 When_Shall_We_Meet_Again